 How to cut the faux rock pump cover

-I had a large cardboard in my garage that I saved from another order or you can just use the cardboard that the rock comes in, to create the template for cutting
+I had a large cardboard in my garage that I saved from another order.
+Or you can just use the cardboard that the rock comes in to create the template for cutting

 I traced the hose inlet and outlet onto the cardboard.
 Keep in mind that you want to have the bottoms open so you can remove the faux rock pool pump cover without having to disconnect the hoses.

-Then I put the rock in place over the pool pump and transferred the template onto the rock with a sharpie.
+I put the rock in place over the pool pump and transferred the template onto the rock with a sharpie.

-You can use the leftover cut out pieces to make sure you traced it right.
+You can use the leftover cut-out pieces to make sure you traced it right.

-Also make sure that you attach the Dremel mini saw the correct way to avoid injury.
-If you need assistance with that you can check out this youTube video HERE.
+Also, make sure that you attach the Dremel mini saw the correct way to avoid injury.
+If you need assistance with that you can check out this YouTube video.

 I considered using a jigsaw at first but it vibrates too much and can shred the plastic of the faux rock.
 The Dremel worked wonderfully for me.